sajari/docconv/README.md

 ### Optional flags

 - `addr` - the bind address for the HTTP server, default is ":8888"
-- `log-level`
-  - 0: errors & critical info
-  - 1: inclues 0 and logs each request as well
-  - 2: include 1 and logs the response payloads
 - `readability-length-low` - sets the readability length low if the ?readability=1 parameter is set
 - `readability-length-high` - sets the readability length high if the ?readability=1 parameter is set
 - `readability-stopwords-low` - sets the readability stopwords low if the ?readability=1 parameter is set